WSU-kduncan/ceg3120-cicd-masedagr8/README.md

       source

-      ask chatgbt how to end listener on port 9000.
+      -ask chatgbt how to end listener on port 9000.
 "I have a webhook listening on port 9000 i want to end" commands
       `sudo lsof -i :9000
       sudo kill -9 PID`

-ask chatgbt how to verify a successful payload delivery to webhook `
+    -ask chatgbt how to verify a successful payload delivery to webhook `
 Verify in Logs:
 On your EC2 instance, check the webhook logs to see if the event triggered the execution of your script.